 Stansted (STN) is a small airport located approximately 40 miles from central London.
-Like Luton Airport, it is mostly used by low cost airlines.
-In 2015, 22 million people used this airport to come and go from London.
+Like Luton Airport, it is mostly used by low-cost airlines.
+Each year, over 28 million people used this airport.

 One of Stansted’s advantages compared to Luton, is that it has a train station in the terminal, which makes getting to London easier.

-If you are looking for a hassle-free journey to the city center and back to Stansted Airport, you can book a private shuttle service.
+If you're looking for a hassle-free journey to the city centre and back to Stansted Airport, you can book a private shuttle service.
 The driver will be waiting for you in the airport terminal with a sign with your name on it and will take you to the hotel in the least possible time.
-The price for this service is minimum £70 and is not only more comfortable, but cheaper than getting a black cab.
+The price for this service is minimum £ 100 (US$ 124.40) and is not only more comfortable, but cheaper than getting a black cab.

 The National Express coaches connect Stansted with Victoria Station in 75 minutes and with Liverpool Street in 55 minutes.
 The coaches run every 30 minutes throughout the day and night.
 You’ll find them in the airport’s bus station.
-The fares vary, but you can find tickets from as little as £ 5 one-way.
+The fares vary, but you can find tickets from as little as £ 5 (US$ 6.20) one-way.

-If you choose to get a cab to the center of London, it will cost you approximately £110, an option that is off-limits for tourists traveling on a budget.
+If you choose to get a cab to the centre of London, it will cost you approximately £ 130 (US$ 161.80), an option that is off-limits for tourists travelling on a budget.

 Luton Airport (41.7 km) Camden Town (46.5 km) Museum of London (46.9 km) Tower of London (47.2 km) The Monument (47.3 km)